mjdamgaard/UP-Web-Project/README.md

 working on in the front-end part of this GitHub repository.
-When users want to look up ratings for a certain resource or product, or whatever thing that they are interested in, they can go to the web app at a certain website (e.g. www.opensdb.com) and search for that thing (either through a conventional search bar or through a "semantic walk").
+When users want to look up ratings for a certain resource or product, or whatever thing that they are interested in, they can go to the web app at a certain website (e.g. called opensdb.com) and search for that thing (either through a conventional search bar or through a "semantic walk").
 And upon finding the match, they can then access the various ratings.

 What would be an even better way to access the ratings, however, would be if a browser extension was developed as well, designed to read the URLs that the